Vanuatu: Strengthening the Institutional and Legal Framework for Disaster Risk Management

 Context and Objectives

 In recent years, Vanuatu faced several natural disasters, such as Tropical Cyclone Pam and volcanic eruptions (Ambae, Ambrym, Tanna).
-Given the increasing risk from disasters, there is a need for a Disaster Risk Reduction framework and for the harmonization of policies amongst national-, sectoral-, and provicial levels.
+Given the increasing risk from disasters, there is a need for a Disaster Risk Reduction framework and for the harmonization of policies at national-, sectoral-, and provicial levels.
 This will enable the Government of Vanuatu to reduce the underlying drivers of disater risk, and take effective action as early as possible after a disaster.

 This ACP-EU NDRR project aims to provide technical assistance to relevant Ministries and agencies to strengthen selected national DRM policies and strategies, leading to the enhanced capacity for the implementation and prioritization of DRM programs.